-BSc (Hons) Business Management with Entrepreneurship with Foundation and Placement Years is aimed at students who have an interest in developing knowledge and understanding of the key aspects of entrepreneurship and innovation and aspire to launch their own venture.
+BSc (Hons) Business Management with Entrepreneurship with Placement Year is aimed at students who have an interest in developing knowledge and understanding of the key aspects of entrepreneurship and innovation and aspire at launching their own venture.
 It seeks to give students a learning experience that allows them to develop proficiencies that create effective managerial behaviour in different organisations in today’s changing business environment.

 The programme provides the intellectual underpinnings required for launching a new venture in a rapidly changing business environment, a rigorous approach to self-awareness and personal development and significant exposure to the world of work and its current demands through work experience opportunities.

-BSc Business Management with Entrepreneurship with Foundation and Placement Years
+BSc (Hons) Business Management with Entrepreneurship with Placement Year

 Do you have the entrepreneurial spirit to succeed with your own business or in a corporate setting?